Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 While getting users to connect around your content is crucial to increasing organic reach on Facebook, doing it the wrong way can really hurt you.

-That’s why Facebook will reduce your organic reach if you use manipulative tactics to fish for engagement.
+That’s why Facebook reduces or bans your organic reach if you use manipulative tactics to fish for engagement.

 Facebook calls posts using those tactics “engagement bait”, and they define them as “spammy posts on Facebook that goad [users] into interacting with likes, shares, comments, and other actions.”